VPS Setup

 }

-Save and exit (CTRL + X
+}Save and exit (CTRL + X, then Y, then Enter).

 Enable the Configuration

-sudo ln -s /etc/nginx/sites-available/sunlicense /etc/nginx/sites-enabled/
+sudo ln -s /etc/nginx/sites-available/sunlicense /etc/nginx/sites-enabled/Restart Nginx:

-Now, you can access SunLicense from http://yourdomain.com
+sudo systemctl restart nginxNow, you can access SunLicense from http://yourdomain.com.

 5. Running on Port 80 (Alternative)